How to use TTL on an industrial Arduino based PLC

 Software Configuration

 Once the hardware configuration is done, it is possible to proceed with the software configuration and also its usage.
-Firstly, it is necessary to include the RS232.h library provided on our boards.
-Then please do not forget to implement the proper initialization of your communication on the setup() function:
+You have to write all the initializations in the setup() function and the rest of the code in the loop() function.

 In this example, the speed of transmission is 9600bps.